bfirner/olympos/README.md

 entity when it passes from one room to another.
 * Mouse stuff (click on things to use ability, add hotkeys, etc)
 * * See `curs_mouse`
+* More complicated senses
+* * Should work with things in inventory, or in general
+* Each sense should have a list of traits that can be picked up.
+* If an entity has those traits then it will trigger that sense
+* * e.g. if Orcs have the "rotten" trait then "smell" could detect them.
+* * e.g. "smell" -> "You smell the rotten stench of an Orc."

 * Elements and ability sets
 * * Want to have ability sets with broad themes